Robert Doull

 Robert Doull (1828 – December 9, 1906) was a Scottish-born Canadian merchant and political figure.
 He represented Pictou in the House of Commons of Canada from 1872 to 1874 and from 1878 to 1882 as a Liberal-Conservative member.

 He was born in Wick, Caithness-shire, Scotland, the son of John Doull and Jane Craig, and came to Nova Scotia with his parents while still an infant.
 In 1852, he married Janet Crichton.
 Doull was a lieutenant-colonel for the Pictou County militia.
 He served as treasurer for the county for 15 years and was a director of the Pictou Bank.
 Doull was defeated in 1874 but then ran successfully for a federal seat in 1878.
-In 1888, he moved to Craven, Northwest Territories.
+In 1888, he moved to Craven, Northwest Territories (now Saskatchewan).